xeriksen/mask-ban-analysis/README.md

 ## NC HB 237 Mask ban and campaign refinance bill

-### project is focused on impacts of specfically the mask ban & immunocompromised people
+### project is focused specfically who the NCmask ban will affect the most
 ### Project Structure

 - **/scripts/**: Contains all the scripts needed to reproduce the analysis.
 The scripts are intended to be run in order of their number.